-The initial (first year) health care trend rate for MAPD is 13 percent and grades down to the ultimate trend of 4.5 percent.
-Premium rates for 2022 reflect a COVID-19 premium credit expected to expire in 2023, as reflected in the 13 percent trend rate for 2022.
+The initial (first year) health care trend rate for MAPD is 7.0 percent and grades down to the ultimate trend of 4.5 percent.
 Based on the agreement with Humana, the health care trend rate is not unreasonable.
 In addition, the grading down to the ultimate rate, and the ultimate trend rate of 4.5 percent assumed for MAPD is not unreasonable.

-The increase in fees and administrative expenses included in the healthcare cost trend rates are assumed to be 3 percent, unchanged from last year.
+The increase in fees and administrative expenses included in the healthcare cost trend rates are assumed to be 3.0 percent, unchanged from last year.
 The projected increase in fees and administrative expense assumption is not unreasonable.